-Groundwater from the wells is treated by hypochlorination for disinfection and polyphosphate injection to sequester manganese prior to discharge to the ground storage tank.
-The treatment employed is not appropriate or effective for removal of arsenic so optimization is not expected to be effective at increasing arsenic removal.
+Groundwater from the wells is treated by hypochlorination for disinfection and polyphosphate injection to sequester manganese prior to discharge into the ground storage tank.
+The treatment employed is not appropriate or effective for removal of arsenic, so optimization is not expected to be effective at increasing arsenic removal.

-There is, however, a potential opportunity for system optimization to reduce arsenic concentration.
-The system has more than one well, and since arsenic concentrations can vary significantly between wells, arsenic concentrations should be determined for each well.
-If one or more wells happens to produce water with acceptable arsenic levels, as much production as possible should be shifted to that well.
+There is, however, a potential opportunity for system optimization to reduce arsenic concentrations.
+The system has two wells, and since arsenic concentrations can vary significantly between wells, arsenic concentrations should be determined for each well.
+If one of the wells happens to produce water with acceptable arsenic levels, as much production as possible should be shifted to that well.
 It may also be possible to identify arsenic-producing strata through comparison of well logs or through sampling of water produced by various strata within the well screen interval.